nojhan/clutchlog/README.md

 - source code location: you can ask to display messages called from given files, functions and line number, all based on regular expressions.

-Appart from those, Clutchlog have classical logging system features: output selection, default to unbuffered mode, etc.
+Appart from those, Clutchlog have classical logging system features: output selection and formatting, default to unbuffered mode, etc.

 Of course, Clutchlog is disabled by default if `NDEBUG` is not defined.